-In accordance with SFAS No. 123R "Share-Based Payment" all forms of share-based payment ("SBP") awards including shares issued under employee stock purchase plans, stock options, restricted stock and stock appreciation rights result in a cost that is measured at fair value on the awards' grant date, based on the estimated number of awards that are expected to vest.
-As the Company did not issue any employee SBP prior to September 30, 2007, there is no compensation cost recognized in the accompanied consolidated financial statements.
+In accordance with ASC 718-10 "Share-Based Payment" all forms of share-based payment ("SBP") awards including shares issued under employee stock purchase plans, stock options, restricted stock and stock appreciation rights result in a cost that is measured at fair value on the awards' grant date, based on the estimated number of awards that are expected to vest.
+As the Company did not issue any employee SBP, there is no compensation cost recognized in the accompanied consolidated financial statements.

-The Company accounts for equity instruments issued to non-employees in accordance with the provisions of Emerging Issues Task Force (EITF) Issue No. 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services," which requires that such equity instruments are recorded at their fair value on the measurement date.
+The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASC 505-50, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services," which requires that such equity instruments are recorded at their fair value on the measurement date.
 The measurement of stock-based compensation is subject to periodic adjustment as the underlying equity instrument vests.
 Non-employee stock-based compensation charges are amortized over the vesting period or period of performance of the services.